 - (Optional) You can add wood varnish after you have smoothed out the board with sandpaper.
 You can also paint your hoverboard with any color(s) you want!

-Always remember that safety is the most important part of any project, so wear thick gloves and goggles when you are handling sharp objects such as a hand saw.
+Remember that safety is the most important part of any project, so wear thick gloves and goggles when handling sharp objects such as a hand saw.
 If you feel like the wood is heating up under your feet, stop immediately and make sure there isn’t too much friction between the motor and the wheel.

 It can be a little intimidating to build something as cool as a hoverboard, but it only requires some basic hardware knowledge.
 You can build it as a summer craft project with your children or make one for yourself.
 This is a fun DIY if you want to try your hand at woodworking and basic electric assembly.